 Traditionally, Black Friday represents the point around which advertisers spend the most significant portions of their budgets to capitalise on the beginning of the holiday shopping season.
+Here, we’ll look at the various ways in which digital publishers can monetise Black Friday.
 An increase in competition yields higher earnings for digital publishers, and this year will be the same: November 29 marks the end of one of the year’s most important weeks for publishers’ consumer revenue.

 Generally, publishers are advised to increase the amount of content you publish in the days leading up to Black Friday.
 It’s not as if everything you publish has to be directly related to the holidays, but an editorial calendar planned with a ‘content cadence’ (that is, arranged in such a way that publishers don’t bombard their readers with, say, gift guides) ensures you still publish the same amount of high-quality editorial.
 As such, valuable users don’t become alienated by the publication they love.